Can Burner Phone Numbers Be Tracked? The Limitations Revealed

 3. Avoid carrying your backup and personal phones at the same time.

-4. Make additional, random, unrelated calls of varying lengths to businesses and persons in and outside your area code.
+4. Make additional, random, unrelated calls of varying lengths to businesses and individuals in and outside your area code.

 5. Send a few text messages to numbers in and out of your area, whether you know the recipient or not.